 Terra's billing hierarchy.

-Blue boxes are GCP components, and gray boxes are Terra components
+Blue boxes are Google Cloud components, and gray boxes are Terra components

 You do not need to be a user on a Terra Billing project to work in Terra All work is paid through the Terra Billing project assigned to the workspace.
 You can work in someone else's workspace if it's been shared with you (and you have the right permissions).
 For example, can-compute permission allows you to run workflows and interactive analyses (Galaxy, Jupyter, and RStudio).

 Here's an example of what you will see in Terra.
 The workspace depicted below stores data for the Analysis, Visualization, and Informatics Lab-Space (AnVIL).
 The Google Cloud storage fees are paid by the Google Cloud Billing account associated with the Terra Billing project